Feb 17, 2025

 This article covers everything you’ve ever wanted to google about crypto KYC.

-In many countries, crypto businesses need to comply with AML regulations.
+In many countries, crypto businesses need to comply with AML and CFT regulations.
 This means applying Customer Due Diligence (CDD) procedures which, among other things, include Know Your Customer (KYC) checks.

 • The client’s full name